CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 9.md

 ![](./media/meeting-chat.png)

-1. On the chat conversation page, select the **Copilot** icon on the top right corner to utilise the Copilot.
+1. On the chat conversation page, select the **Copilot** icon on the top right corner to use the Copilot.

     ![](./media/teams-copilot.png)

-1. Ask Copilot about highlights from the conversation, any decisions derived out of it or even to summarise the whole chat.
+1. Ask Copilot about highlights from the conversation, any decisions derived from it, or even to summarize the whole chat.

     ![](./media/chat-highlights.png)